Vacation rentals in Olympia

 Urban Cottage Suite

 The relaxing farmhouse decor of the Urban Suite provides an island of luxury in a hip neighborhood.
 Conveniently located minutes to downtown Olympia, the waterfront, the capital, farmers market, waterfront and restaurants.
 It’s a perfect location for travelers looking to experience the local vibe.
 Visitors can enjoy our quaint neighborhood bakery right around the corner and enjoy mission creek park from the back yard.
-The Suite is very private with street parking in front of the house.
+The Suite is very private.
+There is an age requirement of 21 yrs old.

 Delightful 1- bedroom floating home w free parking